Reflective Centralities in Two Mode Data

 Equation 5 says something like “people are more central when the average of the average number of memberships of the members of the groups they belong to is large” (e.g., \(a_{pg} = 1\) and \(C^R_g(2)\) is a big number).
 Equation 6 says something like “groups are more central when the average of the average number of members of the groups their members belong to is large” (e.g., \(a_{pg} = 1\) and \(C^R_p(2)\) is a big number).

-Note that for the people, the even numbered reflection \(C^R_p(2)\) assigns centrality based on a formal feature of the groups they belong to (in this case, their degree centrality).
-The odd numbered reflection \(C^R_p(3)\), on the other hand, assigns centrality based on a formal feature of the members of the groups they belong to.
+Note that for the people, the even-numbered reflection \(C^R_p(2)\) assigns centrality based on a formal feature of the groups they belong to (in this case, their degree centrality).
+On the other hand, the odd-numbered reflection \(C^R_p(3)\) assigns centrality based on a formal feature of the members of the groups they belong to.

 In the same way, for the groups, the even-numbered reflection \(C^R_g(2)\) assigns centrality based on a formal feature of the people who belong to them (in this case, their degree centrality).
-The odd numbered reflection \(C^R_g(3)\), on the other hand, assigns centrality based on a formal feature of the groups their members they belong to.
+On the other hand, the odd-numbered reflection \(C^R_g(3)\) assigns centrality based on a formal feature of the groups their members belong to.

 More generally, we can define a series of reflective quantities for people and groups (whose verbal interpretation becomes more complex as the number of iterations increases):